Pages Navigation Menu

 Purchase Tickets Now

-Moxie Events presents and brings to the stage A TRIBUTE TO MOTOWN!
+Moxie Events presents and brings to the stage The Magic of Motown!

 “This music has transcended generations and will continue to do so.
 There is something magical about Motown and we’re happy to bring it to The Ariel Opera House,” said Jennifer Saul Campbell of Moxie Events, the shows production company.